-LEIP Recipes are delivered as part of the LEIP SDK and made available inside a Docker image.
-You will need to have Docker installed to continue with this guide.
-A container is provided with all the required dependencies for the SDK while running this image.
-For more information on Docker images and containers, refer to the Docker Overview.
+LEIP Recipes are delivered as part of the LEIP SDK and are made available inside a Docker image.
+You will need to have Docker installed to continue.
+A container is provided with all the required dependencies for the SDK while running the image.
+Refer to the Docker Overview for additional information on Docker images and containers.

-We highly recommend you increase the amount of memory you have allocated to Docker from the default to at least 4GB of memory.
+We highly recommend that you increase the amount of memory you have allocated to Docker to match the requirements below.

 You will need to meet the following specifications for your development environment to follow this recipe:

 Have a Linux operating system.
 For Windows support, please contact Latent AI.

 Have an NVIDIA graphics processing unit (GPU).
 This recipe supports Maxwell through Ampere class GPUs.

 Have at least 16GB of RAM to run the experiment “as-is.”
 Refer to the troubleshooting section on how to modify the experiment if the system has less RAM.

 Your detection dataset needs to be in a supported format to use the plug-in BYOD feature.
 LEIP Recipes currently support data in the MS COCO and Pascal VOC formats for the Detection models and the PyTorch ImageFolder format for the Classifier models.

 Before you begin, you will need your license key and to have been granted access to the Latent AI container registry in order to complete the SDK installation process.

 The LEIP SDK is distributed in a Docker container.
 Please verify you have Docker Version 1.19 or higher installed on your target host and have allocated at least 4GB of memory for Docker.
 While Latent AI provides several Docker variants of the SDK depending on your hardware target, the initial AGX recipe is only provided with the CUDA and CUDA 10.2 optimized containers.